ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/writing-tests.md

 ## Test Source Files

 Unit tests bound to a module need to be placed in a sub folder called `tests/` within the module.
-In a standard Ballerina project, a module is mapped to a test suite.
+In a standard Ballerina package, a module is mapped to a test suite.
 All tests within a module’s `tests/` subfolder are considered to be part of the same test suite.

 The test source files could have any name.
 The test functions are just Ballerina functions, which use a special